 Is Nutmeg Poisonous?

 Nutmeg contains a substance called myristicin, a narcotic with very unpleasant toxic side effects if taken in large quantities.
 Myristicin can be found in a number of other spices and plants but is present in higher amounts in nutmeg.
 Ingestion of small amounts of nutmeg is harmless to the body, including the amounts called for in all standard recipes.
-However, the consumption of more than 1 teaspoon ground nutmeg at once can cause side effects like wild hallucinations, nausea, vomiting, dizziness, and irregular heartbeat within one to six hours after ingestion.
+However, the consumption of as little as 2 teaspoons (or 5 grams) of ground nutmeg at once can be toxic It can cause side effects like hallucinations, nausea, vomiting, dizziness, and irregular heartbeat within one to six hours after ingestion.
 Effects can last for several hours, and, when a large amount is used, can lead to organ failure.

 Pregnant women should not ingest large amounts of nutmeg as they risk birth defects or miscarriage.
 Nutmeg can be especially dangerous when mixed with other drugs since it can change how drugs are processed by the liver.
 Combining large amounts of nutmeg and other drugs has, on rare occasions, been linked to death.